AshV/AshV.github.IO/validate-dynamically-generated-fetchxml-against-schema-before-executing/ReadMe.md

 ```
 ![Valid_fetchXml.png](Valid_fetchXml.png)

-5. If you don't want to keep schema as a separete file, you can keep it as string and convert it to MemeryStream, like here we are reading fetchXml string.
+**Step 5**.
+If you don't want to keep schema as a separete file, you can keep it as string and convert it to MemeryStream, like here we are reading fetchXml string.

 ### FetchXml Schema